lnxjedi/gopherbot/README.md

 See [Design Philosophy](doc/Design.md)

 ## Features
+* Multi-platform with builds for Linux, Windows and Mac
 * Simple command plugins with the following features:
   * Most plugins can be distributed as a single text file
   * Commands can be written in Ruby or Bash (with a Python library coming in 2017, sooner if I get a PR)